Planning / colorado micro wedding venues / sapphire point overlook

 Best Time Of Year To Get Married At Sapphire Point Overlook

-Sapphire Point Overlook is open and accessible year round!
 The best time to plan your wedding at the overlook depends on what type of scenery, weather and experience you are hoping for.
 It’s truly gorgeous in every season, but here’s a breakdown of the seasons so you can choose when is best for you:

-Spring Sapphire Overlook Wedding
+Spring Sapphire Point Wedding

-April, May & June
+April, May & start of june

 While April and May are unpredictable, June at Sapphire Point is one of our favorite times of year there!
 The mountains are still capped with snow and the temperature is mild and perfect for weddings.